MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 When the policy is set to disabled or unset, pages aren't allowed to show popups while they're being unloaded.
 This is as per the spec: (https://html.spec.whatwg.org/#apis-for-creating-and-navigating-browsing-contexts-by-name).

-This policy was removed in Google Chrome 88 and is ignored if set.
+This policy was removed in Microsoft Edge 88 and is ignored if set.

   #### Supported features: